ayushxx7/crud/README.md

   It is therefore added as a dev dependency.
   In `package.json` we've added a script with key name `start` to run `nodemon`.

-- On running the server we are getting a Deprecation warning, but according to this [answer on StackOverFlow](https://stackoverflow.com/questions/66190532/deprecationwarning-listening-to-events-on-the-db-class-has-been-deprecated-and/66197527), it is safe to ignore the warning for now.
+- ~~On running the server we are getting a Deprecation warning, but according to this [answer on StackOverFlow](https://stackoverflow.com/questions/66190532/deprecationwarning-listening-to-events-on-the-db-class-has-been-deprecated-and/66197527), it is safe to ignore the warning for now.~~ Downgraded mongoose to 5.11.15 to remove warning.

+- #### Currently, the API only supports Updating the `Profession` of a Person via the Patch request.

+### TODO

+- Auto add `Create` date
+- Auto add `Update` date
+- Delete all documents at once
+- Add support to edit all fields via PATCH or PUT request

 #### Further Reading